ben--wood/LoveField-Starter/README.md

 Ionic Framework Starter app integrated with Lovefield.
 Lovefield is a relational database for web apps built by Google.
 It's written in JavaScript, works cross-browser and provides SQL-like APIs that are fast, safe, and easy to use.

+This Starter demonstrates LoveField SELECT, INSERT, UPDATE and DELETE functionality and provides an Angular service to manage the LoveField database connection.
 No need for a plugin to get SQL-like functionality in Ionic Apps.

-This Starter demonstrates SELECT, INSERT, UPDATE and DELETE functionality and provides an Angular service to manage the LoveField database connection.

 LoveField docs: https://google.github.io/lovefield/